 - Funeral limousine: Typically £200–£400 per car, with additional charges for journeys beyond a set mileage.

-Horse-Drawn Hearse: A Timeless Tribute
+Horse-Drawn Hearse in the UK: A Timeless Tribute

 Few sights are as moving as a horse-drawn hearse making its way through the streets.
 Once the standard means of conveying the departed in Victorian Britain, the horse-drawn hearse has experienced a remarkable revival, sought out by families who want something truly memorable.